 he historic main plaza of Trujillo, Peru’s 2nd largest city, is surrounded by beautifully painted buildings, reminiscent of Cartagena.
 As I was walking around, I was struck by this scene: the richly painted blue wall, grand white windows, and how humble they made the woman selling gum beneath them appear. ____________ Dave’s 160-page, all-original Lima Travel Guide […]

-overing some 20 square kilometers of desert between Trujillo and the the Pacific Ocean, the adobe city of Chan Chan was constructed by the Chimor civilization starting around 850 AD.
+Covering some 20 square kilometers of desert between Trujillo and the Pacific Ocean, the adobe city of Chan Chan was constructed by the Chimor civilization starting around 850 AD.
 This was about the same time the Moche civilization, which created Huaca de la Luna and Huaca del Sol, went into decline.
-Chan Chan was […]
+Chan Chan was inhabited […]

 ollowing in the footsteps of my friends Jack and Jill, I departed Chachapoyas in the mountains of northern Peru for Trujillo further south along the coast.
 As an aside, I took an overnight bus, which was far more comfortable, modern, and efficient than any bus I’ve taken in Colombia or Ecuador (or heck, even the […]

 isiting Gocta Waterfall, which is arguably the world’s 3rd tallest at 771 meters (2,530 feet), is an easy day trip from Chachapoyas.
 For $18, you can join a tour that includes roundtrip transportation in a minivan.
 The park entrance fee is another $2, and a fresh trucha (trout) lunch will run $3.50.
 The hike from […]